Real estate sales process in France

-If the seller is bound by the terms of the pre-contract, the purchaser is entitled to exercise a right of withdrawal during a seven-day withdrawal period.
+If the seller is bound by the terms of the pre-contract, the purchaser is entitled to exercise a right of withdrawal during a ten-day withdrawal period.
 This discretionary right can only be exercised on the condition that the object of the transaction is a built asset, for residential purpose, purchased by a non-professional.
 The withdrawal period starts as from the day after the hand-delivery of a copy of the pre-contract by its drafter, or at the date of the first submission of the registered letter notifying the pre-contract.

 The notary will then gather all the documents of the file, and will check over a hundred of legal and tax issues in order to ensure the security of the transaction.
 On the one hand, he will check the status and legal capacity of natural persons (with birth and marriage certificates, copies of marriage or civil union contracts, copies of identity documents…) and of legal entities (certified copies of the statutes, company registration certificate, minutes of the shareholder’s meeting granting approval of the transaction…) involved.
 On the other hand, he will check all technical and legal characteristics of the building (check of the ownership title of the seller, verification of the mortgage inscriptions on the property, request of many urban planning information documents, purge of possible public or private pre-emptive rights…)